Hishceck History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hishceck research.
 Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Hishceck History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hishceck include Hitchcock, Hichcock, Hiscock, Hiscox, Hitchcocke, Hedgecock, Hitchcoke, Hitchcott and many more.

 Early Notables of the Hishceck family (pre 1700)

-Migration of the Hishceck family to the New World and Oceana
+Migration of the Hishceck family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Hishcecks to arrive on North American shores: Lillibett and William Hitchcocke, who came to in Virginia in 1623; Matthew, Thomas, and William Hitchcock, who settled in New England in 1635; Richard Hitchcox, who settled in Virginia in 1636.